Key takeaways

 Choosing your sampling approach

-- Risk based, oversample new vendors, unusual amounts, manual journals, refunds, foreign exchange.
+- Risk based: oversample new vendors, unusual amounts, manual journals, refunds, and foreign exchange entries.

-- Statistical, random for unbiased coverage, stratified by buckets, monetary unit sampling to weight large values.
+- Statistical: random for unbiased coverage, stratified by buckets, monetary unit sampling (MUS) to weight large values.

 Timing your samples

 Pre close sampling three days before month end catches errors while fixes are easy.
-Post close sampling validates quality and informs next month.
+Post close sampling validates quality and informs next month's approach.
 Rolling weekly samples cover high risk items continuously.

 Working with Tally and Zoho